gabbyoln/DTSA5301-Projects/README.md

 This includes both final projects for CU Boulder MSDS course DTSA 5301: Data Science as a Field.
-These projects are designed to showcase the learner's ability to complete steps in the data science process -- from wrangling data to visualizing/analyzing data.
+These projects are designed to showcase the learner's ability to complete steps in the data science process -- from wrangling data and model development to effectively communicating results.